This post contains affiliate links. Please see our disclosure policy.

 FAQs:

 Eggs provide structure and moisture, and help bind all the ingredients together.
 This is why we need a substitute if you want to skip the eggs.
-They certainly play an important role!

 Yes!
 Press the dough into a greased 9-inch oven-safe skillet or similar oven-safe baking dish and bake starting at 15 minutes, adding a few minutes at a time until the edges appear set and the center looks just a tad underdone.
 A toothpick inserted into the center will pull out some gooey cookie crumbs.
 Don’t over bake!